tatiana-merz/ecological_footprint_survey/README.md

 In the following part, we walk you through the use of the web application for data collection, which is conducted via the survey.
 ## Steps to Use the Platform
-First of all, to run the system, one should clone the repository and in the repository should write the command "node start-server.js" in shell.
+First of all, to run the system, one should clone the repository and in the folder, open a local shell and insert the command "node start-server.js" (if you already have node.js installed).
 This would start the web application.
-Our port is 3000, so in the browser, typing "localhost:3000" would prompt to the running web application.
-Another way is that the researcher can host the application on a remote server and when it is on, through the link given, web application can be visible as well.
+Our port is 3000, so in the browser, typing "localhost:3000" would prompt the running of the web application on your local browser.

+To go live, you can host the application on a remote server and when it is on, through the link provided, the web application can be visible to others.
+To access participants' responses, kindly open the responses.csv file in the "Data" folder.

+Participants can be directed to use the platform through the instructions below:
 When you go to the website, you will find yourself in our **Home** page which is in form of a consent form where you can be acquainted with the project and asked for your consent to participate in the study.
 If you would like to take the survey, you can click on "here" to continue to the survey.
 After clicking, you will be directed to **Footprint Survey** whose first section is **Background Questionnaire**, where we ask about some demographical questions such as age and gender.
 After you respond to these questions, please click on the **Next** button via which you will be starting with the actual survey.
 Here you will be answering questions related to **Water Use**.
 You choose between the options via the drop-down section for the answers of yours.
 You can choose only one option as the questions in this section are multiple-choice type.

 Finished with **Water Use** section?
 Please click on **Next**.
 Now you will find yourself on the **Food Consumption** section, and compared to the previous section, you will see check-box type and drop-down type of questions where you make a selection.
 After you answer all the questions, you can proceed to the following section again by clicking on **Next**.
 Notice also that there is a button called **Prev** on the left-handside.
 This button will be in the other sections of the survey as well so that you can go to the previous section when you want to change something before submitting the survey.